Azure-Samples/active-directory-dotnet-native-uwp-v2/README.md

 - An Internet connection
 - An Azure Active Directory (Azure AD) tenant.
 For more information on how to get an Azure AD tenant, see [How to get an Azure AD tenant](https://azure.microsoft.com/documentation/articles/active-directory-howto-tenant/)
 - A user account in your Azure AD tenant.
 This sample will not work with a Microsoft account (formerly Windows Live account).
 Therefore, if you signed in to the [Azure portal](https://portal.azure.com) with a Microsoft account and have never created a user account in your directory before, you need to do that now.
+- AzureAD Powershell Module if opting to use the automatic set up in Step 2 (available at the [Powershell Gallery](https://www.powershellgallery.com/packages/AzureAD/))

 ### Step 1: Clone or download this repository